EQWorks/python-curriculum/02-logic-controls-2.md

 Exception: x and y need to be real numbers or base-10 number strings
 ```

-Python successfully handles the initial `ValueError` and raises the explicit `Exception` with a custom message we define along with the original.
-The explicitness gives the users of this function some extra insights on both the technical details of _where_ things failed (the original `ValueError` at the statement `x = int(x)`) and _why_ it failed with the custom message conveying the intended usage patterns (the explicitly raised `Exception`).
+Python successfully handles the initial `ValueError` and raises the explicit `Exception` with a custom message, providing more insights on "where" and "why" things went wrong.

 Whether to raise an explicit exception is usually a judgment call depending on the intended audience and their domain expertise of the subject.
 One can argue that the original `ValueError` would suffice, in which case: